coralsio/slider/README.md

 [Questions & Answers](https://www.laraship.com/laraship-questions/)

 ## Online Documentation
-follow this [Online Docs](https://www.laraship.com/docs/laraship/slider-configuration/) to see more about this module
+follow the [Online Docs](https://www.laraship.com/docs/laraship/slider-configuration/) to see more about this module

 ## Hire Us
 Looking for a professional team to build your success and start driving your business forward.